charlesmorisset/known-cyber-attacks/2013 Adobe Data Breach/Comments.md

 rather than what was enabled by the attack.
 * Very nice discussion about what was done after
 * Excellent usage of references.
+* Very interesting reflection on the academic importance!